antonc42/cs406-project/DOC.md

 vim -c 'set paste' /tmp/named-custom.te
  ```

 9. Copy and paste the following into the file.
 Return to normal mode by pressing Esc.
-Save and close the file by typing `:x`.
+Save and close the file by typing `:x` and then hitting Enter.
  ```
 module named-custom 1.0;
 require {